hyerania/Vizion/src/app/README.md

 8. In the Access activity page that is presented, the lower left side button allows you to unlock or lock the door.
    1. If the status shows Locked , this refers to the door being in a locked state.
 If the button is pressed then the door will unlock.
    2. If the status shows Unlocked , this refers to the door being in an unlocked state.
 If the button is pressed then the door will lock.

+### Vizion Simulated ###
+The application was simulated through a Google Nexus 5 and the following screenshots can be found of the actual application running ([Screenshots of Android Application](Screenshots/)):
+1. Login Activity: Log in screen to the Android App
+2. Dashboard Activity: Shows all the locks the user has access to
+3. Add Door Activity: Adds a door to the database for the current user logged in
+4. Access Activity: Lock level screen to show who has access to a particular lock with functionality to manually lock and unlock the door.
+5. Add User Activity: Adds users to that specific door in order to have access in unlocking the door through fcial recognition.